-1. Facades must be contemporary in approach and exclude references to historical and decorative styles (Edwardian, Georgian etc.) and/or details (quoins, fretwork, arches, decorative columns and/or mouldings, lace work etc.).
+1. Facades must exclude references to historical and decorative styles (Edwardian, Georgian etc.) and/or details (quoins, fretwork, arches, decorative columns and/or mouldings, lace work etc.).

-There may be scope for the use of these types of elements as part of a contemporary design, for example some "Hamptons" style homes, but the determination of the suitability of any such designs or treatments is at the sole discretion of the DRC.
+There may be scope for the use of these types of elements as part of a contemporary design.